 Action taken by a Town Meeting, including Town Meeting items adopted at referendum, shall not become effective until the seventh Day following such action, unless otherwise provided by the Town Meeting action or by this Charter.

-SECTION 3.4 ELECTORS’ POWER TO REQUIRE TOWN MEETINGS
+SECTION 3.4 ELECTORS’ POWER TO REQUIRE TOWN MEETINGS.

 The electors of the Town shall have the power to call a Town Meeting to propose ordinances, repeal or modify existing ordinances, propose Town Meeting actions on matters enumerated in Section 3.3 of this Charter, or consider such other matters or proposals that the petitioners deem to be of sufficient importance to be submitted to a Town Meeting.